Healthy Tuna Salad

 Arman’s recipe tips

-• Avoid a soggy salad.
-Drain the canned tuna very well before using it or else the salad will be watery.
+• To avoid a soggy salad, drain the canned tuna very well before using it; otherwise, the salad will be watery.

 • Chill before serving.
 If I have time, I like to chill the salad in the fridge for at least 30 minutes before serving so the flavors can mingle, meld, and intensify.